timothymcmackin/tezos-hackathon-jump-start/README.md

 For information about Ghostnet, see https://teztnets.com/ghostnet-about.

 The Ghostnet faucet is at https://faucet.ghostnet.teztnets.com.
+You put in your account address and the faucet sends you tez tokens.

 To use test networks, you have to point your client or SDK to an RPC endpoint for that network instead of for Tezos Mainnet.
 RPC nodes are like API servers that you can send Tezos transactions to.